Therapy for Reproductive Grief

 Types of Reproductive Losses:

-These are all types of losses that we can talk and process in your time in therapy.
+These are all types of losses that we can talk and process in therapy.
 We can talk about the complex feelings that come up, try to make sense of them, and give yourself permission to feel them and grieve.

 We can try to analyze grief.
 We can herd our emotions into clearly labeled stages.
 We can discuss the science behind the physical pain we’re feeling.
 But grief is bigger than that, more willful.
 It follows its own path.
 Over the years, I’ve learned not to fight my grief but to be mindful of it.
 To accept it as part of me, just as I accept the creaks and scars, the gray hairs and the lines.